 Gaudí also helped in building a number of estate pavilions and entrance gates (discussed further below), the original perimeter walls, the design and planting of the gardens, and assisted in remodeling the home of Eusebi Güell.
 This house was later significantly remodeled and expanded to become Palau Reial de Pedralbes after Güell gifted it to the royal family.

-This private house turned royal palace is currently home to offices and until recently housed ceramics and decorative arts museums (I believe the museums are currently closed and the collections have been moved to the Museu del Disseny de Barcelona).
+This private house turned royal palace is currently home to offices and until recently housed ceramics and decorative arts museums; those collections have since been moved to the Disseny Hub Barcelona (formerly Museu del Disseny).

 Address: Avinguda de Pedralbes, 7, 08034 Barcelona

-Website: Pavellons de la Finca Guell (Barecelona tourism webpage)
+Website: Pavellons de la Finca Güell (Barcelona Tourism webpage)

 The other three entrances to the estate were later no longer needed, but you can still find Gaudí’s other lesser known entrance gates elsewhere in and around the university (some original, some replicas).